 Now in private practice, Dorothy’s expertise is available to companies that are looking for top-notch legal advice tailored towards achieving corporate objectives.

 Dorothy has served as Adjunct Professor for the University of Colorado School of Law, lecturing on Intellectual Property Law and has spoken nationally on a wide variety of topics relating to antitrust and technology-related legal matters.
 Publications include contributions to the Antitrust Compliance: Perspectives and Resources for Corporate Counselors (American Bar Association, 2005); co-author of “Architecture for a Retail Set-Top Box for Multimedia Delivery” submission to the IEEE International Conference on Multimedia and Expo 2001; the chapter “The Role Of In-House Counsel” in Judy Whalley, ed., Merger Review Process, (American Bar Association, 1995) and “Benefits and Risks of Patent Pooling for Standard-Setting Organizations,” Antitrust, Summer 2002.

 She holds a law degree from the University of Colorado and an undergraduate degree (summa cum laude) from the University of Denver.
-She is a member of the American Bar Association, Antitrust Section (1992 - present); Vice Chair, Trade Associations Committee (2008 - present); and is admitted to practice in Colorado and Connecticut.
+She is a member of the American Bar Association, Antitrust Section (1992 - present); Vice Chair, Trade Associations Committee (2008 - 2011); Vice Chair, Corporate Counseling Committee (2011 to present) and is admitted to practice in Colorado and Connecticut.